-The main campus of Concordia University Texas in Austin, Texas, residence halls provide campus housing for approximately 349 students.
-The number of students will increase with the recent opening of Regents Hall in 2022, which allows for a capacity of 510 students.
+The main campus of Concordia University Texas in Austin, Texas, residence halls provide campus housing for approximately 450 students.
+The number of students has increased with the opening of Regents Hall in 2022, which allows for a capacity of 510 students.
 The safety and security of these residents, their property and the facilities are important to CTX.
 The CTX satellite campuses do not offer residence halls.